The-Hack-Pack/uga-scs-competitive-hacking.github.io/SECURITY.md

-# GitHub Readme Stats Security Policies and Procedures <!-- omit in toc -->
+# The Hack Pack Website Security Policies and Procedures <!-- omit in toc -->

-This document outlines security procedures and general policies for the GitHub Readme Stats project.
+This document outlines security procedures and general policies for the GitHub The Hack Pack Website project.

 <details>
 <summary>📖 Table of Contents</summary>